Liu-xiandong/How_to_optimize_in_GPU/README.md

 Regarding CUDA C-level optimizations, the final code is sgemm_v3.
 On a large matrix of 4096 (M=N=K), our sgemm can achieve **96.8%** performance of cublas, with a peak floating point efficiency of 93.6%, basically reaching the limit of CUDA C code optimization.
 The figure below shows the performance of sgemm_v3.
 ![](https://github.com/Liu-xiandong/How_to_optimize_in_GPU/blob/master/figure/sgemm.png?raw=true)

 Regarding the optimization of SASS code, CuAssembler is used for tuning.
-There are two main optimization techniques in this part, namely register remapping and instruction rearrangement to obtain better .reuse logo layout.
+There are two main optimization techniques in this part, namely register remapping and instruction rearrangement to obtain better .reuse flag layout.

 ## License
 All the source codes of this repo are released under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0).